History of Alexander Hamilton

 “Some conversation ensued from which it was quickly apparent that other than pecuniary consolation would be acceptable.”

 Their affair lasted for about a year.
 Her husband began to blackmail Hamilton, and he paid, lest exposure of the affair ruin his public reputation.
-Nevertheless, in 1797 a journalist exposed the affair leaving open the suggestion that Hamilton, the Secretary of Treasury, used public funds for paying the blackmail.
+Nevertheless, in 1797 a journalist exposed the affair leaving open the suggestion that Hamilton, the Secretary of Treasury, used public funds to pay the blackmail.
 Hamilton published a 100-page booklet asserting that he had used his own private funds.

 Much has been said of late about Hamilton’s interest in the abolition of slavery in America.
 Along with John Jay and Aaron Burr, he was among the founders of the New York Manumission Society in 1785, which established the New York African Free School in 1787 for poor and orphaned children of slaves and free people of color.

 While the society was instrumental in having a New York state law passed in 1785 prohibiting the sale of slaves imported into the state, it did not accomplish the abolition of slavery.
 Most other Northern states had already banned the slave trade, with the notable exception of New Jersey.
 However, it would not be until 1807 that the Federal government would pass such a law.
-However, this did not stop the practice of slavery.
+Nevertheless, this did not stop the practice of slavery.

-It would not be until 1799 when John Jay, as Governor of New York State, signed the Act for the Gradual Abolition of Slavery into law.
+It would not be until 1799 that John Jay, as Governor of New York State, signed the Act for the Gradual Abolition of Slavery into law.
 Yet this did not address what civil rights freed slaves might enjoy.
 There were over 30,000 slaves in New York; they would not enjoy emancipation until July 4, 1827, almost 36 years before the U.S. Emancipation Proclamation.